Trump ally Barrack acquitted of acting as UAE foreign agent | Politics

 Trump ally Barrack acquitted of acting as UAE foreign agent

-Prosecutors last year charged Barrack with using his influence with Trump's 2016 presidential campaign and administration to push UAE policy interests, without notifying the U.S. attorney general as required by law that he was acting as an agent for the Middle Eastern country.
-He had faced a total of nine criminal counts, in a case brought by the U.S. attorney's office in Brooklyn.
+His lawyer Randall Jackson said during closing arguments on Tuesday that there was "nothing nefarious" about his ties to Middle Eastern politicians, whose portfolios included investments.
+Prosecutors last year charged Barrack with using his influence with Trump's 2016 campaign and administration to push UAE policy interests, without notifying the U.S. attorney general as required by law that he was acting as an agent for the Middle Eastern country.

-Tom Barrack, a onetime private equity executive and fundraiser for former President Donald Trump, was found not guilty by a jury on Friday of unlawfully acting as an agent of the United Arab Emirates, dealing a setback to the U.S. Justice Department.
-Barrack was also acquitted of obstruction of justice and making false statements to FBI agents in 2019 about his interactions with Emirati officials and their representatives.
+Tom Barrack, a onetime private equity executive and fundraiser for former President Donald Trump, was found not guilty by a jury on Friday of unlawfully acting as an agent of the United Arab Emirates.
+Barrack, who chaired the former president's 2017 inaugural committee and served as an informal advisor to the campaign, was acquitted of all nine counts he faced, including conspiracy to act as a foreign agent, obstruction of justice and making false statements to the FBI in 2019 during their probe of his interactions with Emirati officials and their representatives.

-Barrack's former assistant and co-defendant, Matthew Grimes, was also acquitted of acting as a foreign agent and conspiracy to act as a foreign agent.
-The verdict followed a six-week trial in federal court in Brooklyn.

-Barrack hugged his lawyers after the verdict was read.
-“It’s these people who should take the victory lap,” Barrack told reporters, referring to the jury.
-“I’m so moved by them and by the system," he added.
+"I'm humbled," Barrack told reporters outside the federal courthouse in Brooklyn following the verdict, which followed a six-week trial.
+"I have no hostility, I'm just proud to be an American."
+Barrack, 75, hugged his lawyers in the courtroom after the verdict was read.
+His lawyer Randall Jackson said during closing arguments on Tuesday that there was "nothing nefarious" about his ties to Middle Eastern politicians, whose portfolios included investments.

 Prosecutors said the messages showed that Barrack received input from Emirati officials and intermediaries on what to say about the Middle East in TV interviews, and passed along sensitive details about U.S. foreign policy and personnel appointments.
-Prosecutors told jurors that Emirati officials were pleased with Barrack's televised comments about the UAE and its leaders, and said U.S. law was designed to make sure the government knows when someone acts as a foreign government's "mouthpiece."
+In arguing to the jury on Tuesday about why that mattered, prosecutor Sam Nitze said Emirati officials were pleased with Barrack's televised comments about the UAE and its leaders, and said U.S. law was designed to make sure the government knows when someone acts as a foreign government's "mouthpiece."

-Barrack's lawyers acknowledged that he sometimes sought feedback from Emirati officials, but that any impact on U.S. policy or public opinion was insignificant.
-They also said Emirati investments amounted to less than 1% of Colony's balance sheet.
+Barrack testified in his own defense.
+He did not dispute meeting and speaking with Emirati officials, including national security adviser Sheikh Tahnoun bin Zayed al-Nahyan, but denied ever agreeing to act under the country's direction or control, as U.S. law defines agents.
+Instead, he described his meetings with the officials as part of his role running Colony Capital, now known as DigitalBridge Group Inc, and said he also sought to improve mutual understanding between the United States and the Middle East.

+Emirati sovereign wealth funds invested $374 million with Colony in 2017 and 2018, which prosecutors described as Barrack's payout for acting as an agent.
+His lawyers said that amounted to less than 1% of the firm's balance sheet.
+The decision is a defeat for the U.S. Department of Justice, which has ramped up enforcementof laws designed to curb foreign influence campaigns in recent years.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)